ryanimpey/Lincoln-University-First-Year/README.md

-# web-authoring-compSci
+# lincoln-first-year-compSci
-Repo for all Web Authoring workshop sessions
+Repo for all Lincoln Uni workshop sessions
 Ryan Impey - 15591119

 Workshop Session One: